Jake-Gearhart/PROG366/README.md

 Algorithms to perform actions on Matryoshka Dolls, and analyses of their complexity.

 ### Maze
-A console-app maze game with a moveable character, collision detection, and winning detection.
+A console-app maze game with a moveable character, collision detection, winning detection, and an auto-solver from any position.

 ### MergeSortedLists
 An algorithm to merge sorted linked lists.